-HOV lanes – B.C.’s high occupancy vehicle or HOV lanes are open to all electric vehicles displaying an official decal, regardless of the number of passengers in the car.
+HOV lanes – High occupancy vehicle or HOV lanes in B.C. are open to all electric vehicles displaying an official decal, regardless of the number of passengers in the car.

-Conversion of vehicles – The conversion of heavy-duty vehicles and buses to compressed natural gas (CNG) and liquefied natural gas (LNG) has decreased emissions in commercial operations.
+Fuel switching – Switching to heavy-duty vehicles and buses powered by compressed natural gas (CNG) and liquefied natural gas (LNG) has decreased emissions in commercial operations.
 The Greenhouse Gas Reduction (Clean Energy) Regulation allows B.C. utilities to invest in clean transportation and infrastructure by, for example, providing incentives to convert commercial fleets from higher-emitting diesel.
 To date, the regulation has lowered emissions by 75,000 tonnes.
-Programs under the GGRR are funded by the utility.
+These programs are funded by the utility.

-Renewable natural gas incentives – British Columbia is the only jurisdiction in North America to have a utility program for RNG.
+Renewable natural gas incentives – British Columbia is the only jurisdiction in North America to have a utility program for Renewable Natural Gas (RNG).
 Since RNG can be used interchangeably for natural gas, the related GHG emissions reductions are significant.
-Recent enabling amendments to the Greenhouse Gas Reduction Regulation will allow utilities to expand incentives for use of RNG so that eligible customers could double their incentives if they commit to running their vehicles on 100% RNG.
+Recent enabling amendments to the Greenhouse Gas Reduction Regulation will allow utilities to expand incentives for use of RNG, so that eligible customers could double their incentives if they commit to running their vehicles on 100% RNG.

 Electric shore power – The ports of Prince Rupert and Vancouver provide electrical power from shore to container ships, allowing vessels to power down their auxiliary diesel engines while at the terminal.
 In Prince Rupert – the first port in Canada to offer shore power – this reduces GHG emissions by an estimated 4,000 tonnes annually.